 Dandelions & other broadleaf weeds: can be controlled with a broadleaf weed killer.
 Spot treatment is preferred when only a few weeds exist.
 When the problem is severe, use a granular weed killer or a "weed and feed" product.
 Watering: If spring rains are not adequate (1 inch of rainfall a week), then supplemental irrigation is needed.

-It is best to apply $1 - 1\frac{1}{2}$ inches of water in one or two applications per week.
-(For more specific watering directions, take a look at our watering handout "Watering the Right Way".
+It is best to apply 1 - 11⁄2 inches of water in one or two applications per week.
+For more specific watering directions, refer to our handout "Watering the Right Way".